mui/mui-x/docs/data/data-grid/column-visibility/column-visibility.md

 {{"demo": "ColumnSelectorDisabledGrid.js", "bg": "inline"}}

-### Customize the list of columns in panel
+### Customize the list of columns in columns management

-To show or hide specific columns in the column visibility panel, use the `slotProps.columnsPanel.getTogglableColumns` prop.
+To show or hide specific columns in the column visibility panel, use the `slotProps.columnsManagement.getTogglableColumns` prop.
 It should return an array of column field names.

 ```tsx
 // stop `id`, `__row_group_by_columns_group__`, and `status` columns to be togglable